cicorias/Castle-Winbuntu/README.md

 # Castle Winbuntu

+First, you'd do well to read an excellent blog post from Jessie Frazelle on the nuts and bolts of the Windows Subsystem for Linux available here: https://blog.jessfraz.com/post/windows-for-linux-nerds/

-This is totally a WIP, and my (somewhat clumsy) initial attempt at getting something functional across the Windows Subsystem for Linux (Bash on Ubuntu) that can also more or less work on Centos 7 (Just as an appreciative note, most of my dotfiles are really super useful things I've lifted from @jessfrazz and @natemccurdy who constantly inspire me through their generosity...thank you both!).
-At present, I've been running things through ConEmu, since it's the only terminal that I've found that (sort of) has tabs (I'm currently trying out Hyper.js which shows real promise!).
+This repo is totally a WIP, and my (somewhat clumsy) initial attempt at getting something functional across the Windows Subsystem for Linux (Bash on Ubuntu) that can also more or less work on Centos 7 (Just as an appreciative note, most of my dotfiles are really just a melding of super-useful things I've lifted from others, such as @jessfrazz and @natemccurdy who constantly inspire me through their generosity...thank you both!).
+At present, I've been running things through ConEmu, since it's the only terminal that I've found that (sort of) has tabs (However I'm currently trying out Hyper.js which shows some real promise as a contender!).

 ### Bash

-1. I'm a pretty big fan of Bash-it, which, despite a few missing items, still works pretty well on WSL :)  Install it with: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/Bash-it/bash-it/master/install.sh)"` (currently, running a special theme, i.e. powerline-multiline slows things down to a mere crawl, so I'd recommend limiting your customization...)
+1. I'm a pretty big fan of Bash-it, which, despite a few missing/broken items, still works pretty well on WSL:)  Install it with: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/Bash-it/bash-it/master/install.sh)"` (currently, running a special theme, i.e. powerline-multiline slows things down to a mere crawl, so I'd recommend limiting your customization...)

 ### Homesick

-1. I'm also a big fan of managing my dotfiles across different distributions with Homesick (I've tried the Makefile approach w/ symlinks, etc. but have found that I'm not as smart as people like Jessie Frazelle, and that Homesick limits the stuff I have to keep track of in my head, and is ultimately a more sustainable method of organization and deployment for me :).
+1. I'm also a big fan of managing my dotfiles across different distributions with Homesick (I've tried the Makefile approach w/ symlinks, etc. but have found that I'm not as smart as people like Jessie Frazelle, and that Homesick limits the stuff I have to keep track of in my head, --ultimately a more sustainable method of organization and deployment for me :).
 You'll first need to install ruby, then `gem install homesick`
 1. Clone this castle with `homesick clone rodtreweek/winbuntu`
 1. Create the symlinks with `homesick link winbuntu`

 ### Vim plugins

 I love, love, love vim-plug.
-You will too, I promise :) https://github.com/junegunn/vim-plug
+You will too.
+I promise:) https://github.com/junegunn/vim-plug

 1. Vimplug Install: `curl -fLo ~/.vim/autoload/plug.vim --create-dirs \